-Fortis expects that the Alberta Utility Credit Facility and the B.C.
-Utility Credit Facility will be repaid from the proceeds of long-term debt to be borrowed by the Alberta Utility and the B.C.
-Utility following the closing of the Acquisition.
-The cost of this debt subject to regulatory approval will form part of the cost-of-service of each of the Alberta Utility and the B.C.
-Utility and will be recovered in rates.
-The net proceeds from the Offering will reduce the amount of the Fortis Credit Facility.
-Fortis expects that the Fortis Credit Facility will be repaid from the proceeds of one or more offerings of preferred shares and/or long-term debt.
-Fortis does not anticipate that it will issue additional Common Shares to repay the Fortis Credit Facility.
+Fortis expects that the amount borrowed under the Alberta Utility Credit Facility will be repaid from the proceeds of long-term debt to be borrowed by the Alberta Utility following the closing of the Acquisition.
+The cost of this debt, subject to regulatory approval, will form part of the cost of service of the Alberta Utility and will be recovered in rates.

+A portion of the net proceeds from the Offering and the net proceeds from the exercise of the Warrants and from the offering of Subscription Receipts, will reduce the amount outstanding under the Fortis Credit Facility.
+Fortis expects that the balance of the amount outstanding under the Fortis Credit Facility will be repaid from the proceeds of one or more offerings of long-term debt.
+Fortis does not anticipate that it will issue additional Common Shares or preference shares to repay the Fortis Credit Facility.